B. SUMMER SCHOOL ADMISSIONS

 1. General Information for Summer School Applicants

-The IBTN Summer School will be held May 21 to 26, 2018 and is open to applicants who have been offered admission.
-Summer School applicants who are offered admission will have two (2) weeks to accept and confirm their attendance to the Summer School, and pay the Summer School registration fees.
-By paying their Summer School registration fees, applicants thereby accept to attend the Summer School and will be registered simultaneously to the Inaugural IBTN Summer School and the 2018 IBTN Conference.
+The IBTN Summer School is held May 21 to 26 and is open to applicants who have been offered admission.
+Summer School applicants who are offered admission have one (1) week to accept and confirm their attendance to the Summer School.
+Applicants accepting to attend the Summer School are then expected to register for the School which will include registration to the Conference.
+Summer School applicants are encouraged to submit a poster abstract to the 2018 IBTN Conference, but are not required to do so.

 - Start of application period for Summer School: December 4, 2017